|In addition to providing specific language techniques and

 Speaking and Listening is intended for students who have had limited experience with spoken academic English.
 The workshop helps students begin to develop the fluency to express their ideas and questions in classes, improve basic listening comprehension and note-taking, and better understand the Carnegie Mellon classroom.
 More importantly, students will gain a clearer understanding of the robust fluency they will need to develop for success at Carnegie Mellon and have a stronger language foundation so that they can benefit from other ICC support services.
 (4 weeks, 12 hours total)

-Seminars are one-time sessions that meet for two hours.
+Seminars are one-time sessions that meet for one and a half hours.